dylang/node-rss/readme.md

         guid: '1123', // optional - defaults to url
         categories: ['Category 1','Category 2','Category 3','Category 4'], // optional - array of item categories
         author: 'Guest Author', // optional - defaults to feed author property
-        date: 'May 27, 2012' // any format that js Date can parse. enclosure : {url:'...', file:'path-to-file'} // optional
+        date: 'May 27, 2012', // any format that js Date can parse.
+        // lat: 33.417974, //latitude field.
+Provide if georss is true in the feed setup.
+        // lng: -111.933231, //longitude field.
+Provide if georss is true in the feed setup. enclosure : {url:'...', file:'path-to-file'} // optional
     });